 The patent also makes it difficult and ensures that no other person can falsely claim credit for the innovative idea that you came up with.
 We can take a simple example of the Apple Company, which sought against Microsoft in the early ’90s.
 Apple claimed that Microsoft had stolen the former’s idea of the graphical user interface(GUI) of Lisa and the Mac operating system.
 Since Apple had not got the idea patent, which led the case to be in favor of Microsoft.
 If only Apple had got the patent, the story would have been different altogether.

 As patents are one component with the many ways of interaction, your app idea can surely be patent.
-However, as the code itself comes under the category of law covered by copyrights, the code app can’t be patent.
+However, as the code itself comes under the category of law covered by copyrights, the code app can’t be patented.
 The application, which makes your idea unique and authentic from others and is not a copycat, can be patented.

 It gives you an upper hand in sole ownership of the intellectual property.
 Moreover, having an official patent gives you the subsequent entitlement of seeking compensation from any party which violates the existing patent law.